amelandri/darkstripes/readme.md

 # DarkStripes Octopress theme

-**NOT READY FOR USE**
+**It has not been fully tested, please use it at your own risk**

-This is an Octopress theme based on my classic theme customization found at http://melandri.net Please read http://melandri.net/2012/02/14/octopress-theme-customization/ for more details
+This is an Octopress theme based on my "classic" theme customization found at http://melandri.net

+Please read http://melandri.net/2012/02/14/octopress-theme-customization/ for more details

 ## Installation instructions